 According to Education Code §76030: A student may be expelled “for good cause when other means of correction fail to bring about proper conduct or when the presence of the student causes a continuing danger to the physical safety of the student or others.”

-In the case of expulsion, the Superintendent/President’s recommendation (see section III) must be forwarded to the Governing Board.
+In the case of expulsion, the Superintendent/President’s recommendation (see above) must be forwarded to the Governing Board.

-- The final action of the Governing Board shall be reported in a public meeting in accordance with student privacy rights and the result of that action shall be a public record of the College District.
+The final action of the Governing Board on the expulsion shall be reported in a public meeting in accordance with student privacy rights and the result of that action shall be a public record of the College District, and must include: